a-lleshi/Scala-Compiler/README.md

 - Ammonite 2.4.0
 - Jasmin Jar File (included in the repo)
 - some WHILE programs (included in the repo, can write your own following the syntax :))
+- Depending on your OS, you may need to change `beginning` prelude variable from `ldc 10` for Linux/MacOS to `ldc 13` for Windows (this has been commented in the code in `compiler.sc`)

 ### Commands to run the project